 - Tincture: 60-90 drops a day

-Vitex comes in many forms, loose herbs, capsules, tea, tincture and powder.
+Vitex comes in many forms, including loose herbs, capsules, tea, tincture and powder.
 We find that capsules and tincture offer the most consistent results since it is easier to control the dosage.
-Many of the compounds needed from vitex are easily extracted in alcohol (tincture) versus water (tea).
-Vitex is very strong tasting, almost bitter, so I would not suggest making a tea unless you blend other herbs with it, that is one reason capsules are so convenient.
+Many of the compounds needed from Vitex are easily extracted in alcohol (tincture) versus water (tea).
+Vitex is very strong tasting, almost bitter, so I would not suggest making a tea unless you blend other herbs with it; that is one reason capsules are so convenient.